 Building Women Leaders

-Michelle Caruso-Cabrera is a pioneer in the field of broadcast journalism.
+As the first Latina anchor at CNBC, Michelle Caruso-Cabrera is a pioneer in the field of broadcast journalism.
 When she embarked on her career in finance reporting, she was one of the few female – and Latina – anchors on-air.

 With dogged determination, she developed a strong voice in the world of political and business commentary, sharing her sharply-focused views and deep insights with characteristic candor.
 Her work had massive impact on the industry.
 Admired by finance leaders and journalists alike, she inspired many – and women, in particular – to follow in her footsteps.